chandra1sekar/data-engineering/syllabus/slides.md

     8.1 Querying with Partition Keys
       8.1.1 x Pipeline Context [lecture]
-      8.1.2 - Base decisions on queries [lecture]
+      8.1.2 - Base decisions on queries
       - Query Walthrough

     8.2 Tools
       - Tools

     8.3 Partitions
-      8.3.1 - Querying with Partition Keys [lecture]
+      8.3.1 - Querying with Partition Keys
       - How to take advantage of partitions

     8.4 Query Planning